Dualizing complexes on the moduli of parabolic bundles: Introduction

 \subsection{Acknowledgements}

 We would like to thank Laurent Fargues, David Hansen, Teruhisa Koshikawa, Peter Scholze, and Ruth Wild for helpful discussions.
 Many of the key ideas surrounding this project were found during the Hausdorff Trimester program ``Arithmetic of the Langlands Program'' at the Hausdorff Research Institute for Mathematics funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2047/1 - 390685813, and we would like to thank the organizers for the fantastic learning environment.
 We thank Konrad Zou for helpful comments.
+We also thank the referee for helpful suggestions to improve the manuscript.
 This work was carried out while L. Hamann was a NSF postdoctoral scholar, and he thanks them for their support.
-This work was supported by JSPS KAKENHI Grant Number 22H00093.
+This work was also supported by JSPS KAKENHI Grant Number 22H00093.